Skip to main content

 Scan for VS Code

-Veracode Scan for VS Code is an extension for the VS Code IDE that integrates Static Application Security Testing (SAST), Software Composition Analysis (SCA), and Veracode Fix into your Software Development Lifecycle (SDLC).
+Veracode Scan for VS Code is an extension for the Visual Studio Code IDE that integrates Static Application Security Testing (SAST), Software Composition Analysis (SCA), and Veracode Fix into your Software Development Lifecycle (SDLC).

 From within your IDE, you can:

-• Perform SCA agent-based scans to detect vulnerabilities in open-source libraries and the risk level of third-party licenses.
+• To detect vulnerabilities in open-source libraries and the risk level of open-source licenses, run SCA agent-based scans.

 Scan results are only available in the IDE.
 They are not available in the Veracode Platform.